znoxx/tbng/doc/01-tbng-install_and_setup_EN.md

 Node.js version — not earlier than 4.2.1.

-Tested Java version — 8 for ARM platforms from Oracle website.
+Tested Java version — 8.

 If system has alredy **_tor_** и **_privoxy_** installed — it is recommended to purge them with configuration files and re-install with default "factory" settings.